All-Purpose/Utility Vehicle Inspection & Info

 ON WHAT ROADS IN WASHINGTON COUNTY CAN I DRIVE MY APV OR UTV?

 UTV operation is allowed on Washington County and applicable local township roads and highways with an established speed limit of 35 MPH or less, but is prohibited on any road or highway with a speed limit greater than 35 MPH.
 As with APVs, compliance with UTV legal requirements is necessary for roadway operation of these vehicles to be legal.
+(See maps at the bottom of this page)

-• In Ohio, roads without posted speed limits have a default speed limit of 55 MPH.
+In Ohio, roads without posted speed limits have a default speed limit of 55 MPH.
 UTV operation on unposted roads remains illegal, but APV operation is allowed.

 The State of Ohio and the Federal Government prohibit the use of APVs and UTVs on state roads and interstate highways.
-Therefore, APVs and UTVs are prohibited on state routes and interstate highways which run through Washington County.
+Therefore, APVs and UTVs are prohibited on state routes and interstate highways that run through Washington County.

 IS IT LEGAL FOR JUST ANYONE TO DRIVE ANY APV OR UTV ON THE ROAD?